Configuring Static Website Services with flightcontrol.json

 type: 'static'

-In addition, there are several other attributes that are specific to static web services:
+The following attributes are specific to static web services:

 Install, Build, and Post Build Commands